tetsuo13/TeamsStatusPub/README.md

 No additional changes are required, the default settings already log sufficient data.

+Note that there is sometimes a delay between the status shown in Teams and the logs used by Teams Status Pub.
+For Teams Classic this delay was rarely longer than a few seconds but in Teams it can be up to a few minutes.
+Resetting or otherwise changing the status in Teams doesn't seem to cause the log to be updated any faster.

+Teams Status Pub will reflect the statuses in Teams that are deemed "not available" -- **Busy** and **Do not disturb**.
+This is slightly different than how availability was deemed with Teams Classic as it was strictly based on whether or not you were engaged in a call.
+This can be apparent after ending a meeting call early: in Teams you remain in **Busy** status until the end of the meeting so therefor Teams Status Pub reports as unavailable but in Teams Classic Teams Status Pub reports as available despite the status.

 ### Teams Status Pub

 Download the installer from the [Releases](https://github.com/tetsuo13/TeamsStatusPub/releases) page.
 By default it will install to your `C:\Users\username\AppData\Local\Programs\TeamsStatusPub` folder.
 As part of the installation there will be an `appsettings.json` file used to configure some basic runtime settings.